space-physics/WMM2015/README.md

 ```

 This Python wrapper of WMM2015 uses our build-on-run technique.
-The first time you use WMM2015, you will see messages from the Meson build system and your C compiler.
+The first time you use WMM2015, you will see messages from the build system and C compiler.

 ## Usage